osuosl/osuosl-pelican/content/forms/power-request-hosting.rst

             <div class="description">Is there anything additional you would like to provide for your request?</div>
           </div>

-          <p><i>You should receive an automated email from our request ticketing system within 5-10 minutes to the email
+          <p><i>You should receive an automated email from our request ticketing system to the email address you have provided
-          address you have provided.
+          within 5-10 minutes.
 If you don't receive this email please reach out to us at <a href="mailto:powerdev-request@osuosl.org">powerdev-request@osuosl.org</a> or via IRC in <b>#osuosl</b> on Freenode.</i></p>

           <!-- Formsender Settings -->